 Each year the Council invests in projects to maintain and develop services.
 The level of investment is subject to the ability of the Council to finance and run projects within affordable limits as informed by prudential indicators.
-During the year the Council incurred £210.32 million of capital expenditure comprising £193.88 million of asset additions (including £128.28 million in respect of capital long term debtors) and £16.44 million Revenue Expenditure to be Financed from Capital under Statute (REFCUS).
+During the year the Council incurred £158.89 million of capital expenditure comprising £141.85 million of asset additions (including £59.27 million in respect of capital long term debtors) and £17.05 million Revenue Expenditure to be Financed from Capital under Statute (REFCUS).
+The REFCUS figure is net of an adjustment, which has been reversed, totalling £4.39 million in respect of equal pay claims.
+(A capitalisation direction is a directive issued by the Secretary of State allowing expenditure, that would otherwise be classed as revenue, to be capitalised).
 The expenditure can be broadly summarised as follows: